gerardoZS/senior-interview-topics/java/jvm/jvm-architecture.md

 <br>

-If a computation in a thread requires a larger Stack that is permitted, the JVM throws a `StackOverflowError`.
+If a computation in a thread requires a larger Stack than is permitted, the JVM throws a `StackOverflowError`.

 If a Stack can be dynamically expanded, and expansion is attempted but insufficient memory can be available to perform the expansion, or if insufficient memory can be made available to create the Stack for a new thread,